MicrosoftDocs/win32/desktop-src/WinAuto/host-a-ui-automation-windowless-activex-control.md

 ### Step 2: Implement the IRawElementProviderWindowlessSite interface.

-A control container implements the [**IRawElementProviderWindowlessSite**](/windows/desktop/api/uiautomationcore/nn-uiautomationcore-irawelementproviderwindowlesssite) interface enable a windowless control that is based on UI Automation to communicate its accessibility information.
+A control container implements the [**IRawElementProviderWindowlessSite**](/windows/desktop/api/uiautomationcore/nn-uiautomationcore-irawelementproviderwindowlesssite) interface to enable a windowless control that is based on UI Automation to communicate its accessibility information.

 1. Implement [**IRawElementProviderWindowlessSite::GetRuntimeIdPrefix**](/windows/desktop/api/uiautomationcore/nf-uiautomationcore-irawelementproviderwindowlesssite-getruntimeidprefix).